PushTheWorld/FESS/CODE_OF_CONDUCT.md

-# FEDS Code of Conduct
+# FESS Code of Conduct

 ## Purpose

-It is our hope that any one is able to contribute to FEDS regardless of their background.
+It is our hope that any one is able to contribute to FESS regardless of their background.
 Thus, we hope to provide a safe, welcoming, and warmly geeky environment for everybody, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 ## Our Standards